Alna132/OOPProject/README.md

 The user may either:

-1. Decrypt the given message **OR**
+1. Decrypt the given cyphertext message **OR**

-2. Provide their own for cypher breaking along with the number of rows in the cypher.
+2. Provide their own cyphertext for cypher breaking along with the number of rows in the cypher

 ### Info on the program:

 The RailFence.java was provided and received a little editing.
+The program is run from here.

 The TextScore.java was provided.